Top Free Things To Do In Reykjavík

 Formally opened in 2011, Harpa has become one of Reykjavík’s signature landmarks.
 Its glass dome, designed by the artist Olafur Eliasson, is a breathtaking structure, whether being viewed from the inside or outside.
 If you can, do catch a show in the impressive “Eldborg”, the largest music hall.
 Either way, a visit to Harpa is well worth your time.

 Austurvöllur and the Parliament

-As you might know, Iceland parliament, Alþingi, is one of the oldest parliaments in the world.
+As you might know, the Iceland parliament, Alþingi, is one of the oldest parliaments in the world.
 It was moved to Reykjavík in 1844, after having had its sessions in Þingvellir for almost 900 years.
-The presen parliament building was built in 1881 and is located by Austurvöllur.
+The present parliament building was built in 1881 and is located by Austurvöllur.

 Austurvöllur is a public park in 101 Reykjavík, often considered the heart of the city’s downtown area.
-A popular picnic spot and hangout in summer, this green field was also the main location of the “Kitchenware revolution” in 2008.
-In the center of Austurvöllur, a statue of Jón Sigurðsson, Iceland’s national hero, can be found.
+A popular picnic spot and hang out in summer, this greenfield was also the main location of the “Kitchenware Revolution” in 2008.
+In the centre of Austurvöllur, a statue of Jón Sigurðsson, Iceland’s national hero, can be found.

 Designed in 1937, construction finally finished in 1986.
 Hallgrímskirkja Church is Reykjavík’s main landmark, with its distinct tower which can be seen from almost anywhere in the city.
 A trip to the top offers great views all over the city and its surroundings.

 Definitely less known than its sister Hallgrímskirkja, the church in Kópavogur offers just as an impressive view over Reykjavík.
 The church is an interesting piece of modern architecture, but we really come here for the scenery.
 On a beautiful day, this place will provide some awesome photo opportunities.
 Borgarholt, the hill upon which the church stands, is according to folklore one of the biggest elf-colonies in Iceland.